 - Jock itch

 Vitiligo is a skin condition marked by discoloration in certain areas, but not all over.
 The cells that make skin pigment are destroyed, which results in splotches.
 It’s relatively non-discriminatory when it comes to the areas of the body it affects—vitiligo could develop on the abdomen, chest, or face.
 Vitiligo can be treated; treatment usually includes topical steroids or a form of tattooing called micropigmentation.

-Vitiligo is most commonly found in type 1 diabetes patients, but recent studies show increased links between vitiligo and type 2 diabetes, so make sure to check your skin frequently for developing patches of discoloration.
+Vitiligo is most commonly found in type 1 diabetes patients, but recent studies show links between vitiligo and type 2 diabetes, so make sure to check your skin frequently for developing patches of discoloration.